red-prig/Dish2Macro/README.md

+This macro modifed by Red_prig for use with any game or progam.

+Just put Title of need game in Titlename.txt

 A macro for Dishonored 2 (and since then also Dishonored: Death of the Outsider and Dishonored 1), that allows you to bunnyhop without a freescroll mouse.